 A School for Las Victorias - Project Details

-Today, classes in Las Victorias are held in a small, two-room structure that cannot accommodate all the students.
+Currently, classes in Las Victorias are held in a small, two-room structure that cannot accommodate all the students.
 Some children are taught in a lean-to type addition.
-The facility does not have water access or kitchen facilities to prepare lunches.
+The facility does not have water access or proper kitchen facilities to prepare lunches.
 The bathrooms are crude outhouses.

-The high point of these trips has been interacting with the children of Las Victorias and their families.
-The community is extremely excited about the prospect of a new school, and they are energized by the preliminary designs our Chapter volunteers developed.
+Besides guiding and assisting with construction activities, the high point of the project team's site visits has been interacting with the children of Las Victorias and their families.
+The community is extremely excited about the prospect of a new school, and they have eagerly contributed their time and energy to the project.

 Phase 2 began with final design of the new classroom building.
 It will initially include three classrooms, with provisions to add a second story with three more classrooms as needed in the future.
 The EWB-COh project team worked many hours to develop the detailed plans and engineering calculations.
 Their task was complicated by the need to assure structural stability in a region vulnerable to seismic activity.